 The Friction Week

 Add small barriers between you and the apps.
 The goal is to make conscious use easier than unconscious use.
+You are not trying to make social media impossible.
+You are trying to add just enough friction that your conscious mind has time to choose before your unconscious habit takes over.

 - Move all social apps off your home screen into a folder on the second page.